theIvanR/lmstudio-unlocked-backend/README.md

 - If you want a custom backend built for a particular CPU/GPU, open an issue or request and we'll try to provide one.

 ---

-## TL;DR
-We were told it couldn't be done.
-We did it anyway.
-Drop the included backend folder(s) into LM Studio's `backends` folder, restart, and enjoy your legacy-hardware-friendly backend.